BenPhegan/NuGet.Extensions/README.markdown

-h1.
-NuGet.Extensions
+# NuGet.Extensions

 Provides a set of extensions to NuGet.
 These include:

-h2.
-GET
+## GET
+Simplified update of full solution or directory structure NuGet package requirements.

-h2.
-FINDASSEMBLY
+## FINDASSEMBLY
+Find a specific assembly within packages on a specific feed.

-h2.
-NUGETIFY
+## NUGETIFY
+Modify a solution to use NuGet packages instead of existing references (INCOMPLETE)

-h2.
-CLONE
+## CLONE
+Clone a feed from one location to another (INCOMPLETE)

-h2.
-COPY
+## COPY
+Copy a package from one feed to another (INCOMPLETE)